sturdy5/woodworking/bow-holder/plan.md

     ![tongue and groove cut dimensions](tongue-and-groove-cut.png)

-    At a total height of 26.27", we will need 8 rows of tongue and groove

-    Each row will cut off 3.264"
+    At a total height of 26.27", we will need 8 rows of tongue and groove, each row will cut off 3.264"

     * Row 1 - 24.5"
     * Row 2 - 21.236"